statsmaths/stat209/_notes/project-a-data-dictionary.md

 - at least 5 variables, with:
     - at least 2 numeric variables
     - at least one character variable of categories
-    - at least one variable that you physically collect yourself
+- not be externally available
-- be uploaded to GitHub as a CSV file along with your report
+- must be uploaded to GitHub as a CSV file along with your report (you should read it in from GitHub through the RMarkdown document)

 This is a chance to do something creative.
 Here are just a few suggestions: